patrickmcginnis/GHaSP/readMe.md

 I would like to mess around with some concurrency so going to build out read/write for files

-Create some charts and graphs to track trends
+Create some charts and graphs to track trends.

 #### Goal: